YourOnly-One/yoo-hugo-content/techmagus/eng-ph/kb/webdev/2009/20090621-lang-attribute.md

 date = "2009-06-21T00:20:37"                                        # manually adjust to local timezone
 lastmod = "2021-09-24T18:32:17"                                     # manually adjust to local timezone

-#aliases = [""]
+aliases = ["/2009/06/the-lang-attribute.html"]
-slug = "The LANG Attribute"
+slug = "lang-attribute"
-translationKey = "The LANG Attribute" relCanonical = "https://im.youronly.one/techmagus/kb/webdev/the-lang-attribute-2009172/"                                                   # the actual URL of the post; also used for disqus ID and url
+translationKey = "The LANG Attribute" relCanonical = "https://im.youronly.one/techmagus/kb/webdev/lang-attribute-2009172/"                                                   # the actual URL of the post; also used for disqus ID and url
 #disqus_url = ""                                                    # automatic in YourOnly.One setup
 #disqus_identifier = ""                                             # highly recommended by Disqus; automatic in YourOnly.One setup